Feeding and Swallowing Disorders

 • Preference for certain textures (e.g., only eating soft foods)

 At One Speech Therapy, our licensed speech-language pathologists focus on ensuring safety while supporting your child’s nutritional and hydration needs.
-Our therapy services may include postural and positioning techniques, adaptive equipment recommendations, sensory stimulation techniques and behavioral interventions, and oral motor exercises to strengthen the muscles involved in feeding and swallowing.
-Additionally, out speech therapists provide parent education on creating a safe feeding environment and may refer your child to a specialized setting (e.g., hospital) for further assessment, such as a modified barium swallow study, when necessary.
+Our therapy services may include postural and positioning techniques, adaptive equipment recommendations, sensory stimulation techniques, behavioral interventions, and oral motor exercises to strengthen the muscles involved in feeding and swallowing.
+For concerns related to infant feeding, such as difficulty with latching or painful breastfeeding, we refer families to specialized professionals like IBCLCs and breastfeeding specialists for additional support.
+Our therapists also provide parent education on creating a safe feeding environment and may refer your child to a specialized setting (e.g., hospital) for further assessments, such as a modified barium swallow study, when necessary.
 Our goal is to promote safe, effective feeding and swallowing habits while enhancing your child’s overall well-being.